Names in Marble: Plot summary

-Theatrical and film adaptions
+Theatrical and film adaptations

 In 1937 Albert Kivikas was awarded by the Estonian Literature Society for Names in Marble with the State Elder Award (Riigivanema auhind) of 1937.
 This led in 1939 to the publication of a theatrical version of the novel.
 It was divided in three acts, and contained 109 pages.
 Names in Marble the play was directed by Ants Lauter and its premiere was on February 24, 1939.
 The role of Henn Ahas was played by Tees Koppel.

 In 2002 a film of the same name and based on the novel was released in Estonia.
 It was directed by Elmo Nüganen, and Priit Võigemast starred as the main character Henn Ahas.
 Names in Marble is the highest budgeted Estonian feature film and the most successful film in Estonia in terms of box office profits.